Skip to content

 Windows PowerShell

-1. terraform init + apply for the environment (all the infra above).
+1. terraform init + apply for the env/region (all the infra above).

-2. (optional) --build-api / -BuildApi builds and pushes the API container image at the current git SHA and deploys that tag.
+2. (optional, --build-api) builds and pushes both the API and migrator container images at the current git SHA and deploys that tag.

-First deploy, building the API image yourself, with no prompts:
+First deploy, building the images yourself, with no prompts:

 Terminal window